edxu96/RexNet/docs/PhD/README.md

 - The first one is from coordinators, and it includes three elements for prosumers like those in two solid blue boxes.
 It is the perspective for real-world experiments discussed in this section.
 - The second one is to focus on the evolution of Rex and it includes coordinators only, which is shown by the dashed red box.
 The induction of stylized facts of Rex is the primary task, which makes it possible to construct the market directly. [buchanan2011it](#reference) Then the effect of different resolution parameters, introductions of market makers, replacement with periodic double auctions, etc may be explored.
 It also provides opportunities for researchers with the first perspective to tune parameters.
 - Last but not least, a holistic view including all models is necessary, because lots of features of Rex, like the shift from quantity-based to power-time-based cost allocation [hougaard2009introduction](#reference), must be examined this way.
+The quantity discovery function must be demonstrated in this way as well.

 ![](../../images/4-10.png)

+Besides comparison with relevant literature above, there are following major difference that must be listed:

+- Compared to the literature on market microstructure, it is hard to obtain analytical solutions directly in this project, because the welfare of participants is considered. []
+- Regarding demand, the standard approach is to assume that it is either satisfied (leading to sales) or lost forever, and there is only one products in the market. [shen2007customer](#reference) Instead, a continuous manner is adopted in this project, and RHPOs are used to handle inter-temporal decision making processes.
+- Most of literature analyzes similar problems from this perspective [su2010optimal](#reference), but outcomes of random variables are always assumed to be known to everyone immediately, ignoring discovery processes.
+- Again, the objective of this project is to identify most realistic simulation programs for a special kind of markets, based on small-scale field experiments.

 ### 4-4.
 The Second Stage: a Dynamic Pricing & Procurement Problem

-A new business as a retailer in incumbent power systems can be tested in the second stage.
+A new business as retailers in incumbent power systems can be field-tested in the second stage.
 As discussed in section 3, RexNet can be established in a hierarchical structure, so retailers can be introduced to represent a group of prosumers, which can be applied in incumbent power systems.
 Retailers act as market makers with one side being electricity market families and the other side being prosumers.
 Thus, retailers face a __dynamic pricing & procurement problem__.
 There is much relevant literature, like the newsvendor problem with multiple procurements in supply chains [wang2012multiordering](#reference), dynamic pricing techniques for capacity-constrained services [monahan2004dynamic](#reference) and inventory management for perishable products [nahmias2011perishable](#reference).
 There is similar literature like [nair2014energy](#reference) and [secomandi2014optimal](#reference), but their situations are not as complicated.

 ![](../../images/4-11.png)